ultraviolet-jordan/habbokt/README.md

   ```
   *Note: The game server relies on the web-server to be online for now.*

+# Quick Guide
+- Navigate to _http://localhost_ to see the website.
+- Navigate to _http://localhost/test_ to setup the temporary database for the website and game.
+- Default Account Credentials (username: jordan, password: password1) or create your own account using the registration.
+- Navigate to _http://localhost/client_ to launch the game once logged in.
+- Navigate to _http://localhost/export_ to dump some game assets from the Flash movies.

 <p align="center">
   <img src="https://github.com/ultraviolet-jordan/habbokt/blob/main/assets/registration.jpg?raw=true" alt="Habbo Hotel Registration"/>
 </p>